Himanshux19/AI-Audio-Transcriber/README.md

-# 🎧 Audio to Text Transcriber
+# 🎧 AI Audio Transcriber

 AI-powered **audio-to-text transcription web application** that converts speech into text using a **React frontend** and **Spring Boot backend**.
 Users can upload audio files and receive accurate text transcriptions powered by AI speech recognition APIs.